robertrosman/scripta/README.md

         command: async () => console.log(`Hello world`)
     })

 The first line is a classic [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), making the script executable as a standalone, if you run `$ chmod +x ./scripts/your-script.js` first.
-You may however always run your scripts through scripta, so you _don't need_ the shebang.
+You may however always run your scripts through Scripta, so you _don't need_ the shebang.

 Next we import the Script class and export a new instance of it, given the proper definitions as the first argument.